Fashion and design industry

 (Source: Projekt Zukunft, figures from the Berlin fashion industry, as of: 2021)

-Berlin was the first European "UNESCO City of Design."
+Berlin is the first European "UNESCO City of Design."

 2006 Berlin became the first European city to be awarded the title "City of Design" by the UN cultural organization, UNESCO.
 This distinction has made Berlin part of the "Creative Cities" network alongside cities like Buenos Aires, Edinburgh, and Shanghai.